liushuyu6666/Algorithm_Exploration_Python/src/Heap/readme.md

 5. Pop: Remove the top node, place the last node at the top, then perform a 'sink' operation on this new top node.

 Refer to the provided code for comprehensive details on the implementation of these operations.

+## Min Heap Implementation
+A min-heap is implemented similarly to a max-heap, with the key difference being that in a min-heap, each parent node is smaller than its children.